 The size distribution of aRNA can be evaluated using an Agilent 2100 bioanalyzer with LabChip technology, or by conventional denaturing agarose gel analysis.
 The bioanalyzer can provide a fast and accurate size distribution profile of aRNA samples, but aRNA yield should be determined by UV absorbance or RiboGreen analysis.
-To analyze aRNA size using a bioanalyzer, follow the manufacturer's instructions for running the assay using purified aRNA (from step ILG.6 on page 20).
-For more information, go to www.invitrogen.com/site/us/en/home/support/technical-support.html
+To analyze aRNA size using a bioanalyzer, follow the manufacturer's instructions for running the assay using purified aRNA (from step II.G.6 on page 20).
+Instructions for denaturing agarose gel electrophoresis are available at: www.invitrogen.com/ambion/techlib/append/supp/rna\gel.html

+'''

 Expected aRNA size

+'''